 The standard Approval workflow is provided as a working example.
 Every organization will have its own different requirements for the Approval process.
 Anyone with any familiarity with Process models will find it easy to modify and create Workflow models.

-Reports allow users to search and view information across the whole library, rather than on a model-by-model basis.
-They can be found in the Reports folder of the library:
+Dashboards and reports allow users to view information about models across the whole library, rather than on a model-by-model basis.
+They can be found in the Insights folder of the library:

-The BusinessOptix library ships with a selection of standard reports, which are extended on a regular basis.
-The standard Dashboard report shows a selection of standard reports as a dashboard, with drill-down links to the full versions of each.
+The BusinessOptix library comes with a selection of standard reports and dashboards which are often extended.
+The standard Dashboard report shows a selection of standard reports as a dashboard, with drill-down links to the full versions of each

-Others display various charts, like the examples in the dashboard.
+Others display various charts, like these examples found in the Library status dashboard.